AdamBrush96/Cyclistic_Case_Study/README.md

 ## Documentation of any cleaning or manipulation of data:

 For all data cleaning and manipulation I will be using Google’s BigQuery, a serverless data warehouse that supports querying with SQL.
 Each step below was completed with a SQL query.
-Please see the end of this document for the exact SQL code used.
+Please see Combining_and_Cleaning.sql for the exact SQL code used.
 To combine, clean, and manipulate the data and make it useable I followed these steps:
 * The data was separated into monthly data sets so I first had to combine all 12 sets into one large data set.
 * I checked the data set for duplicates by counting the distinct values in the ride_id column and making sure the result matched the total rows in the data set.
 There were no duplicate rides.
 * I checked to ensure all the ride IDs were 16 characters to see if there were any errors in the data set.
 There were none.